gaboesquivel/gaboesquivel/content/projects/legal-agent.md

   - Implemented RAG architecture for contextual legal support and document summarization.
   - Created an admin dashboard with Microsoft SSO and document management features.
   - Established a bilingual support system with real-time voice transcription and synthesis.
-  - From attorney sessions, set tone, gender, speed, and how tools were called.
+  - Adjusted persona and tool calling in the Expo client after attorney sessions.
 story:
-  - At LegalAgent, I integrated an AI assistant into their React Native mobile app with both voice and chat interfaces to help lawyers access case information efficiently.
+  - At LegalAgent I added a voice and chat assistant to their React Native app for case context, documents, and procedures.
-  - I implemented the Vercel AI SDK for chat functionality and OpenAI's Realtime API for voice features, building a multimodal interface with Tailwind CSS.
-The assistant uses RAG architecture to provide contextual legal support, document summaries, and procedural guidance in both Spanish and English.
-Attorney sessions decided tone, gender, and speed; I changed tool calling in the Expo client to match.
+  - I implemented the Vercel AI SDK for chat and OpenAI's Realtime API for voice, with Tailwind on the multimodal UI.
+RAG supplied case context, document summaries, and procedural guidance in Spanish and English.
+Attorney feedback changed persona and tool calling in that Expo client.
   - "I also developed an internal admin dashboard with TanStack Start: Microsoft SSO, system prompt management, and document categorization for RAG retrieval."
 experienceCompany: "LegalAgent"
 order: 1